teamwalnut/rescript-urql/README.md

 # 2. Install dependencies.
 yarn

-# or
-npm install

 # 3. In one terminal, compile the source in watch mode.
 yarn start

-# or
-npm run start

 # 4. In another terminal, start the demo app server.
 yarn start:demo

-# or
-npm run start:demo
 ```

 The example will start up at `http://localhost:8080`.
 Edit the example freely to watch changes take effect.